MicrosoftDocs/win32/desktop-src/FileIO/canceling-pending-i-o-operations.md

 ---
-Description: 'Allowing users to cancel I/O requests that are slow or blocked can enhance the usability and robustness of your application.' ms.assetid: 'adfe6d05-f30b-40a1-b3b0-58e2593e7b25'
+Description: Allowing users to cancel I/O requests that are slow or blocked can enhance the usability and robustness of your application. ms.assetid: adfe6d05-f30b-40a1-b3b0-58e2593e7b25
-title: 'Canceling Pending I/O Operations'
+title: Canceling Pending I/O Operations ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Canceling Pending I/O Operations

 Allowing users to cancel I/O requests that are slow or blocked can enhance the usability and robustness of your application.
-For example, if a call to the [**OpenFile**](openfile.md) function is blocked because the call is to a very slow device, canceling it enables the call to be made again, with new parameters, without terminating the application.
+For example, if a call to the [**OpenFile**](/windows/win32/WinBase/nf-winbase-openfile?branch=master) function is blocked because the call is to a very slow device, canceling it enables the call to be made again, with new parameters, without terminating the application.

 Windows Vista extends the cancellation capabilities and includes support for canceling synchronous operations.